Ensembl/ensembl-cdm-docs/src/docs/value_set.md

 ValueSets are used extensively in the CoreDataModel (e.g. [ValueSetMetaData](./feature_metadata.md) or [SequenceAlphabet](./sequence_alphabet.md)).

-A `ValueSet` should have the following fields:
+A `ValueSet` item should have the following fields:

 | Field        | Type           |
 |--------------|----------------|